Speakers: Jay Unruh, PhD

 Stowers Institute for Medical Research

-Unruh received a B.S. in biochemistry from John Brown University and a Ph.D. in chemistry from the University of Kansas.
-He completed his postdoctoral studies in the Laboratory of Fluorescence Dynamics at the University of California, Irvine before joining the Stowers Institute as a research specialist in 2008.
-In 2010, Unruh took on the role of research advisor and in 2015 added the role of Co-Head of Microscopy.
+Intrigued by the molecular underpinnings of life, Jay Unruh pursued a B.S. degree in molecular biology at John Brown University and later a Ph.D. in chemistry from the University of Kansas.
+He continued his molecular studies in living cells during his postdoctoral studies in the Laboratory of Fluorescence Dynamics at the University of California, Irvine before joining the Stowers Institute as a research specialist in 2008.
+At Stowers, he extended his exploration of the molecular details influencing the cellular and organismal diversity.
+In 2010, Unruh took on the role of research advisor, then in 2015 he was appointed co-head of the Microscopy Center.
+In 2019, Unruh co-directed the Microscopy, Imaging, and Big Data group and in 2022, he accepted the role of Director of Scientific Data.